-CLEVELAND -- Johnson & Johnson Consumer Inc. said Wednesday it’s voluntarily recalling all lots of five types of Neutrogena and Aveeno aerosol sunscreen after internal testing showed “low levels of benzene” in some samples.
-Benzene can cause cancer.
+CLEVELAND -- Johnson & Johnson Consumer Inc. said Wednesday it’s voluntarily recalling all lots of five types of Neutrogena and Aveeno aerosol sunscreen after internal testing showed “low levels of benzene” -- which can cause cancer -- in some samples.
 J&J also said consumers should stop using the sunscreen.
 The company said the U.S. Food and Drug Administration (FDA) is aware of the recall.

 Seven weeks ago, the pharmaceutical testing company Valisure sounded the alarm about problems with benzene in sunscreens.
 Valisure sent a 19-page petition to the FDA asking it to recall or issue guidance on 40 different lots of sunscreen under 10 different brands because of significant levels of benzene.
 On page 12 of that petition, Valisure said batches of several sprays from Neutrogena had tested for more benzene than what it described elsewhere as the “conditionally restricted FDA concentration limit of 2 parts per million (ppm).”

 In response, Teresa Murray, U.S. Public Interest Research Group Education Fund’s Consumer Watchdog, said: